openid/OpenYOLO-Spec/common/definitions.md

 - An optional set of non-standard properties.
 This provides the ability for credential providers to innovate within the constraints of the specification, with a view to later standardizing useful properties.
-Services _should not_ rely upon additional properties, as their meaning is unlikely to be consistent across credential providers.
+Services SHOULD NOT rely upon additional properties, as their meaning is unlikely to be consistent across credential providers.

 A credential is represented by the following protocol buffer message: